Decentralized Optimization over Tree Graphs: Multi-sweep method

-Thus, by using inequalities~\eqref{eq::Ineq1} and~\eqref{eq::Ineq2}, Algorithm~\ref{alg::MDP} is locally equivalent to the exact dynamic programming method up to terms of order $3$ and the locally quadratic convergence statement is an immediate consequence of our assumption that $x^\star$ is a regular KKT point.
+for all $k \in \mathcal N_i$ all $i \in \mathcal N$.
+Consequently, Algorithm~\ref{alg::MDP} is locally equivalent to the exact dynamic programming method~\cite{Bertsekas1979} up to terms of order $3$.
+Moreover, the functions $V_{i,k}$ and $W_{i,k}$ are all locally twice differentiable with Lipschitz continuous second derivatives.
+Consequently, using once more that $x^\star$ is a regular minimizer, we can apply Theorem~\ref{thm::AlmostNewton} to show that the iterates converge with locally quadratic convergence rate.

 \begin{remark} Notice that the conditions of Theorem~\ref{thm::local} are satisfied for the approximation functions that have been constructed in Example~\ref{ex::cubicModel}.
 Moreover under the additional assumptions that the cubic regularization constants $\sigma_{i,k}$ are sufficiently large, the third derivatives of $F_i$ are bounded, and all KKT points of~\eqref{eq::NLP} are regular, one can show that Algorithm~\ref{alg::MDP} converges globally to stationary points of~\eqref{eq::opt}---this convergence result is obtained in analogy to Nesterov's cubic regularization method~\cite{Nesterov2006}. \end{remark}